How to Remove a Webpage

-In this article, I will cover why you might remove webpages, and how to go about doing it to minimize the impact to SEO.
+In this article, I will cover why you might remove webpages, and how to go about doing it to minimize the impact on SEO.
 Feel free to jump ahead:

 Outdated content is one of the most common reasons for wanting to remove a webpage.
 That’s logical when a page isn’t worth the effort to update or rewrite.